-Frequently Asked Questions About Florida Property Division
+Frequently Asked Questions About Property Division In A Florida Divorce

-Division of financial assets is one of the most important problems in virtually every divorce.
+Division of financial assets is one of the most important issues in virtually every divorce.
 If not handled properly, you could be left with far fewer financial resources than you need to keep yourself and your children comfortable.

 Read on for answers to some of the most frequently asked questions about dividing assets in a Florida divorce.